SeC-Hikit/Hikit/README.md

 - Maven 3

 ### Development build
-After cloning the repo, simply run `mvn install -f root/pom.xml`.
+After cloning the repo, simply run `mvn install -f root/pom.xml -P microservice-binding`.

 ### Deployment Build
-To include all dependencies in a portable uber-jar, run `mvn install -P package`.
+To include all dependencies in a portable uber-jar, run `mvn install -P package,microservice-binding`.

 ### Testing
 There are two main types of tests written to address the Hikit QA: unit and integration tests.
 The latter requires the [dependencies](#Dependencies) to be up and running as it runs application operations connecting to them.
-Once the dependencies are made available, simply execute `mvn install -P it`.
+Once the dependencies are made available, simply execute `mvn install -P it, microservice-binding`.

 ## Run